Aikido is ...

 to be aware of it"

 This truth is openly visible to all people who have the capabilities and sensitivity to see it.
 However, just because sometimes we don’t (yet) have the ability to perceive it, doesn’t mean that this truth doesn’t exist.
 It is not a question of believing or not believing, it is only a question of sensitivity in perception.
-However, it is not a subjective perception based on personal considerations and personal feelings, much more it's an objective and non-judgmental and non-biased perception of natural facts.
+However, it is not a subjective perception based on personal considerations and personal feelings, much more it should be an objective and non-judgmental and non-biased perception of natural facts.

 But all of this isn’t just as simple as black and white, yes and no, can or can’t.
 Instead, there are all the nuances in between and around it, and it comes in all colors and shades and shapes as well.
 The good thing however is, that normally (without illness- or otherwise medical related conditions) we all already have the capacity and sensitivity to be able to feel at least parts of this truth, we just have to allow ourselves to be aware of it.
 All we have to do is to focus more on these aspects in our training, instead of focusing on other things which so easily keep us from perceiving these important points.